-In addition, some professionals are specifically excluded from the scope of this legislation, including UCIs, SIFs, pension funds, SICARs and other persons carrying out an activity the taking up and pursuit of which are governed by special legislation in Luxembourg.

-In almost all cases, private debt funds would not fall within the scope of the professional as understood in financial sector law or would fall under an exemption accepted by the CSSF.
+In addition, some professionals are specifically excluded from the scope of this legislation, including undertakings for collective investment (UCIs), specialised investment funds (SIFs), pension funds, venture capital investment companies (sociétés d'investissement en capital à risque - SICARs) and other persons carrying out an activity the taking up and pursuit of which are governed by special legislation in Luxembourg.
+In almost all cases, private debt funds would not fall within the scope of financial sector law as it pertains to professionals or would fall under an exemption accepted by the Financial Sector Supervisory Commission (Commission de Surveillance du Secteur Financier CSSF).